- 4.1.1 Replication and AUTO_INCREMENT

 The following sections provide information about what is supported and what is not in MySQL replication, and about specific issues and situations that may occur when replicating certain statements.

-Statement-based replication depends on compatibility at the SQL level between the master and slave.
-In other words, successful SBR requires that any SQL features used be supported by both the master and the slave servers.
-For example, if you use a feature on the master server that exists in MySQL 5.6 but was removed in MySQL 5.7, errors will occur if you replicate to a slave that uses MySQL 5.7.
+Statement-based replication depends on compatibility at the SQL level between the source and replica.
+In other words, successful SBR requires that any SQL features used be supported by both the source and the replica servers.
+For example, if you use a feature on the replication source server that exists in MySQL 5.6 but was removed in MySQL 5.7, errors will occur if you replicate to a replica that uses MySQL 5.7.
 Such incompatibilities also can occur within a release series when using pre-production releases of MySQL.

 For this reason, use Generally Available (GA) releases of MySQL for statement-based replication in a production setting, since we do not introduce new SQL statements or change their behavior within a given release series once that series reaches GA release status.

 If you are planning to use statement-based replication between MySQL 5.6 and a previous MySQL release series, it is also a good idea to consult the edition of the MySQL Reference Manual corresponding to the earlier release series for information regarding the replication characteristics of that series.

 With MySQL's statement-based replication, there may be issues with replicating stored routines or triggers.
 You can avoid these issues by using MySQL's row-based replication instead.
 For a detailed list of issues, see Stored Program Binary Logging.
 For more information about row-based logging and row-based replication, see Binary Logging Formats, and Section 2.2, “Replication Formats”.